Baby formula arrives in Indianapolis from Germany on US military aircraft to address critical need - KTVZ

 ™ & © 2022 Cable News Network, Inc., a WarnerMedia Company.
 All rights reserved.

-CNN’s Sam Fossum, Brenda Goodman, Nadia Kounang and Jen Christensen contributed to this report.
+CNN’s Sam Fossum, Kaitlan Collins, Brenda Goodman, Nadia Kounang, Jen Christensen, Parija Kavilanz, Ramishah Maruf and Zachary B. Wolf contributed to this report.

 Comments

-Note: This story and headline have been updated for additional developments.